top of page

 A romantic comedy-drama from Woody Allen.

-A film packed with a ridiculously good-looking, charismatic cast (Penélope Cruz, Scarlett Johansson, Rebecca Hall, Javier Bardem) getting flirty in Barcelona.
-Sounds pretty high concept to us.
-Two best friends from the U.S. travel to Spain and both fall for a sexy artist whose eccentric and temperamental ex-wife is about to crash the party.
+This film features a ridiculously good-looking, charismatic cast (Penélope Cruz, Scarlett Johansson, Rebecca Hall, Javier Bardem) getting flirty in Barcelona.
+Two best friends from the U.S. travel to Spain and both fall for a sexy artist.
+But his eccentric and temperamental ex-wife is about to crash the party.

 4. THE WAY WAY BACK (2013)